suretrust/css-framework/README.md

 3. SASS

 # How to use the framework
 The framework was designed to be responsive using <code>display: flex</code> property.
-The javascript is meant to make the navigaion bar responsive
+The javascript is meant to make the navigation bar responsive

 ## Colors